lazyrunner/Knowledge-Bucket/Linux/WebsiteHosting.md

 For this let us first create a folder in /var/www/.
 Inside this folder , let us have any subfolder required or place our website file.

 This folder/site now needs to be connected to the host.
 That is done in <code>/etc/apache2/sites-available</code>.Create a new file by copying <code>000-default.conf</code>.
 The name should be same as the host we want to create.
 We are creating a virtual host .
-The sample (with comments can be found in virtualHost.conf)
+The sample can be found [here](https://github.com/SudeshnaBora/Knowledge-Bucket/blob/main/docs/VirtualHost.conf)

 Once this configuration file is created , we need to enable it.